TimKraemer1/TimKraemer1/README.md

 <div align="center">

 ## About
 Hi!
 My name is Tim Kraemer, and I am a current student at the University of California - Santa Cruz studying Computer Engineering.
 I have interests in Web Development, Systems Development, General Programming, Machine Learning/AI, and Robotics, among others.
+I also work in the JLab Smart Sensing Lab under Colleen Josephson here at UCSC!
 Please feel free to look at my work and projects, and enjoy your stay :).

 -------------------